Pianofly Documentation

 ATTACK

-The first slider sets where the attack starts.
-If a node is on, you will usually want it to start at zero (the lowest position) unless you want to hear a click when it begins.
-You can start a modulating node higher without a click.
+The first dial on the left sets the volume where the attack starts.
+If a node is on (audible), you will usually want it to start at zero (the lowest position) unless you want to hear a click when it begins.
+You can start a modulating node higher without hearing a click.

-The second slider adjusts the shape of the attack.
-In addition to sliding up and down to set the level, you can also move the slider left or right to adjust the timing.
+The second dial adjusts the shape of the attack.
+In addition to sliding up and down to set the level, you can also move the dial left or right to adjust the timing.
 The time scale grows exponentially from about a millisecond to about 3 seconds.

 SUSTAIN

-The third slider sets the sustain level, but it can also move left or right to further shape the timing of the attack.
+The third dial sets the sustain level, but it can also move left or right to further shape the timing of the attack/decay.
 The length of the flat sustain line is unimportant; the level will hold as long as your finger is on the key.

 RELEASE

-The last slider sets the duration of the release.
-It always drops to zero, otherwise the sound might never end.
+The last dial, furthest to the right, sets the duration of the release.
+It always drops to zero, otherwise the sound might never end, though this may not be shown on the screen for slow/long releases.
 The longer the release, the longer the note continues to play after you lift your finger.
-If you play a lot of notes quickly, there could be dozens of notes playing simultaneously which could overwhelm the computer processor, making Pianofly less responsive.
 If you create a sound with a long release, you should be careful how many notes are playing at once.